 Subway and Train Stations & Stops near the Boston Marathon Route

-The other closest option to the finish line on the Green Line is Hynes, down near Mass Ave, although you might also consider Boylston (Boston Common).
-To the south of Boylston, Green Line E/Prudential and Orange Line/Back Bay are good choices.
+To the south of Boylston, Back Bay (3 short blocks; Orange Line and Commuter Rail) and Prudential (Green Line E) are good choices.
 Park Street on the Red Line (Boston Common) is also reasonably close.

-Keep in mind, though, that parking close of any and all of these areas may be restricted, even where roads aren't closed.
-Because Monday is the Patriots Day holiday throughout Massachusetts, parking in metered spaces is free - but good luck finding any that aren't Residents Only (and no, you can't park in those unless you want to be ticketed).
+Because Monday is the Patriots Day holiday throughout Massachusetts, parking in metered spaces is free - but good luck finding any open spots that aren't Residents Only (and no, you can't park in those unless you want to be ticketed and yes, in case you're wondering, you probably will be).

 Many streets will be closed on both Saturday, when a couple of short races take place, and Monday, the day of the Marathon and Patriots Day Parade.